nicoferreyra/people-pictures/readme.md

 cd people-pictures
 ```

-### Fetch all branches from remote repository and change to 'develop' branch
+### Fetch all branches from remote repository and switch from 'master' to 'develop' branch
 ```
 git fetch --all
 git checkout develop